Asif-Iqbal-Bhatti/Nudge-Elastic-band-VASP/README.md

 # Nudge-Elastic-band

-Keep in mind the settings for the NEB calculations.
-These can be tricky at times.
+NB: The settings for the NEB calculations can be tricky at times therefore, caution should be taken while using the provided code.

 The barrier obtained (Ta: 46.3 meV/b) with this setup agrees favorably with the values given in the references.
 Hence, I can be sure my setup is right,